finec-mgimo/finec-mgimo.github.io/content/en/blog/2021-11-18-fau-finec-cmf-phd-seminar/index.md

 ---

 It was our pleasure to host an invited session with Florida Atlantic University PhD in Finance program.
-There were four PhD candidate presentations and a PhD program overview by professor Douglas Cumming.
+There were four PhD candidate presentations and [FAU PhD program overview][fau] by Professor Douglas Cumming.

 #### Pedro Monteiro: Corporate Governance Mechanisms and the Impact of Share Repurchases on Bondholders